PEELO1994/VPN-HH/Report.md

 Next step was go to Active Directory Certificate Services to create a certificate to be used for LDAPS.
 This process required us to add a new role and again we used all the default settings that wizard suggested to use.
 We needed to restart computer here to make the configurations valid.
 After this we had to open “AD CS configuration” which was found at “AD CS page”.
 Then we needed to create certificate for our server.
 We did this according to the instructions above.
 REMEMBER to use your own credentials etc.
-After certificate was generated we needed to verify that our certificate was present.
+After a certificate was generated we needed to verify that our certificate was present.
 This was done through “manage computer certificates” and under personal certificates we were able to view our certificate that we created.

 Picture
 https://github.com/PEELO1994/VPN-HH/blob/master/kuva456t567.png?raw=true